L42i/SCKinect/doc/docs/contributing.md

 - Keep lines to a reasonable length (ideally under 100 characters)

 ### SuperCollider Code

-- Use 4 spaces for indentation (no tabs)
 - Follow the existing naming conventions:
   - Class methods: Begin with `*` (e.g., `*methodName`)
   - Instance methods: No prefix (e.g., `methodName`)